Duke-Translational-Bioinformatics/reproducible-research-anecdotes/coding_practices/README.md

 similar projects.
 You should also decide whether you want your code to be sharable with the data from each individual project, or whether you want your code in a directory structure outside of the project directories.
-It is possible to use symbolic links, or even git submodules, to keep link code from a common source into each project.
+It is possible to use symbolic links, or even git submodules, to link code from a common source into each project.

 A pipeline that I developed for Greg Crawford and Terry Furey used a directory structure similar to the following: